ausnimbus/s2i-ruby/README.md

 ## Environment variables

+* **APP_RUN**

+    Define the application command to be run.
+This can be a command to start the application.

+    **NOTE:** This overwrites any builder dynamic run configuration.

 * **RACK_ENV**

     This variable specifies the environment where the Ruby application will be deployed - `production`, `development`, `test`.